mrdarip/tasdks/whyIsntThisWorking.md

         - AND now < this year's start date (D)
             - AND no task has been done since last year's start date (E)

-so our query will be like
+So our query will be like

 ```roomsql
 SELECT (A AND B) OR (C AND D AND E)